psevestre/openid-fapi/Financial_API_WD_CIBA.md

 ### 6.1 Introduction

-The provisions detailed in Parts 1 and 2 of the Financial API specification apply fully.
+The provisions detailed in Parts 1 and 2 of the Financial-grade API specification apply fully.
 The benefit of the CIBA specification is that once tokens are issued they can be used in the same manner as tokens issued via authorization code flows.

 ### 6.2 Client Provisions